vEnhance/1802/src/polar.typ

 #figure(
   image("figures/polar-dA-jacobian.svg", width: auto),
-  caption: [Showing where the polar Jacobian comes from in the change of variables formula], ) <fig-polar-jacobian>
+  caption: [Showing where the polar Jacobian comes from in the change of variables formula.
+    This picture has been exaggerated with a really large $dif theta$ to make it legible, but in reality you should imagine $dif theta$ is really tiny instead, so that the shaded region is basically a rectangle.], ) <fig-polar-jacobian>